Temple of the Jedi Order (TotJO) FAQ

-The Synod is a clerical body which oversees the Clergy.
-The Synod facilitates, administrates and organises the Clergy by providing direction and implementing changes and updates.
+The Synod is a clerical body that oversees the Clergy.
+The Synod facilitates, administrates and organizes the Clergy by providing direction and implementing changes and updates.
 The Synod is subject to the authority and decisions of the Council.

 All applicants must be the rank of Initiate and at least sixteen (16) years of age.